demiculus/demiculus.github.io/breaking.md

 Mar 23 2019 - Practice flare from the side stance position or turtle position (Thanks [Reckless](https://www.instagram.com/iamreckless1/))

+Apr 6 2019 - Both hands should be touching the ground before lowering my right leg.
+So I should have a stance like both legs up and both hands touching the ground before continuing.
+(Thanks Giraffu)

+Apr 6 2019 - I was pulling my left leg towards my face where I should have been pulling it towards my ear.
+(Thanks Giraffu)

+Apr 19 2019 - First time right leg doesn't touch the floor while swiping.

+Apr 20 - I should focus on keeping my left leg in the air.

 ### Swipe

 12 Jan 2019 - TIL how arms should be on swipes, one should leave the ground before the other touches